Barcelona transfer news: Josep Maria Bartomeu reveals Liga leaders would be happy to sign Real Madrid players amid Isco links | Goal.com

 Barca have been mentioned as one of the teams that may hold an interest in signing Isco, with former forward Rivaldo having been one to publicly state that he would like to see the 26-year-old move to Camp Nou.

-Isco hasn't started for Madrid since the Copa del Rey second-leg defeat to Levante on January 16, instead featuring as a substitute in their last three matches.
+Isco hasn't started for Madrid since the Copa del Rey second-leg defeat to Levante on January 16, featuring just once, as a substitute, in their last three matches.

 Indeed, he's only made five league starts in 2018-19 as Madrid prepare to face Barca in Wednesday's Clasico clash in the Copa del Rey semi-final.